pdaether/opsdash-client/README.md

 # OpsDash Client for NodeJS

 This is a node client for the [OpsDash Server Monitor](https://www.opsdash.com/).
-You can report process metrics like memory and cpu usage and of cause your own individual metrics.
+You can report process metrics like memory and cpu usage and of course your own individual metrics.

 It requires NodeJS >= 4.0.0